-The microcontroller will be powered by a 3V coin battery (part number CR2032) which is easily accessible by the end user.
-The battery power will power the microcontroller through the RFduino CR2032 Coin Battery Shield [7].
-The hardware modules are dual inline package and therefore can be wired and soldering together in order to make electrical connections.
+The microcontroller is powered by a 3V LiPo battery which is easily accessible by the end user.
+The hardware modules are dual inline package and therefore can are wired and soldered together in order to make electrical connections.

-The microcontroller and the associated hardware (e.g. battery module) will reside inside the bill of the MedCap.
+The microcontroller and the associated hardware (e.g. battery module) reside inside the bill of the MedCap.
 Since the RFduino microcontroller and the battery module are both about the size of a quarter [6, 7] they should be able to easily fit within the lining of the cap.
-The wires will all be insulated as well as all the electronics will be covered in waterproof plastic in order to protect the 33hardware from the user's perspiration.
-The battery module has a power switch that can be mechanically extended to reach the outside of the hat, so the user can control when the MedCap is operating.
+The wires are all insulated and all the electronics are covered in waterproof plastic in order to protect the 33hardware from the user's perspiration.
+The battery module has a power switch that is electrically extended to reach the outside of the hat, so the user can control when the MedCap is operating.

-The microcontroller will be programmed using the RFduino IDE.
-It will be programmed in a language which is similar to C/C++ [11].
-The program will have to sample the accelerometer in order to determine when the user is not moving.
+The microcontroller was programmed using the RFduino IDE.
+It was programmed in a language which is similar to C/C++ [11].
+The program samples the accelerometer in order to determine when the user is not moving.
 Movement causes extreme inaccuracies in the measurements which is avoided by taking measurements only when the user is not moving.
-The program will then sample sensors signals every 30 seconds the user is not moving, and the data will then be transferred through the built in Bluetooth module to the user's cell phone.
-The Bluetooth module will have to pair will the user's cell phone before any communication can occur.
-Once the cap and the cell phone are paired, the data can then be transmitted using Bluetooth protocol from the microcontroller to the cell phone.
+The program then samples sensors signals every 30 seconds the user is not moving, and the data istransferred through the built in Bluetooth module to the user's cell phone.
+The Bluetooth module has to pair will the user's cell phone before any communication can occur.
+Once the cap and the cell phone are paired, the data is then transmitted using Bluetooth protocol from the microcontroller to the cell phone.